pamelacrisostomoy/pamelacrisostomoy/README.md

 ## About me

-With 10+ years of experience in enterprise IT/OT environments, I’ve designed, operated and supported critical infrastructure where availability, resilience and operational continuity are essential.
-My background spans network architecture, server administration, hybrid cloud environments and infrastructure supporting large-scale operations across energy, pharmaceutical and manufacturing industries.
+With 10+ years of experience in enterprise IT/OT environments, I’ve built and operated critical infrastructure supporting large-scale operations across energy, pharmaceutical and manufacturing industries.
+My background spans network architecture, server administration, hybrid cloud environments and high-availability systems where resilience and operational continuity are essential.

-Over the years, I developed a systems-thinking mindset: understanding not only individual components, but how entire platforms must be designed for scalability, resilience and long-term operational sustainability.
+Throughout my career, I developed a strong systems-thinking mindset — understanding how complex platforms must be designed to remain scalable, reliable and sustainable under real-world operational demands.

-Over the last few years, I’ve expanded my focus into cloud architecture, automation and data engineering — applying the same engineering principles used in infrastructure design to modern data platforms, distributed systems and orchestration workflows.
-I’m particularly interested in the intersection of cloud infrastructure, automation, platform engineering and scalable architecture.
+More recently, I’ve expanded into cloud architecture, automation and data engineering, with growing interest in distributed systems, platform engineering and modern cloud-native architectures.

-I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), and a specialization in Analytics & Business Intelligence (Pacífico Business School).
-I also ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.
+I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.

 ---